Sebae clownfish: Life cycle

 A study using estuarine water was done to look at captive breeding and larval rearing of the species Amphiprion sebae.
 The male starts courting the female a week before they spawn.
 The male initiates maintenance of the site chosen for habitation.
 The female enters the nest to lay her eggs.
 About 300 to 600 eggs are laid.
 The males usually guard the eggs, which hatch after six to eight days.
-The yolk sac of the larvae was small.
+The yolk sacs of the larvae were small.
 Between the third and fourth day they fed and their body shape changed.
 On days fifteen to eighteen in their life cycle they enter metamorphosis.